Strategic voting: United Kingdom

 According to a 2020 study, older voters in the UK vote strategically more than younger voters, and richer voters vote more strategically than poorer voters.

+In an example of individuals voting tactically, Labour voters in the 2022 Tiverton and Honiton by-election in the UK tactically supported the Liberal Democrat candidate in order to ensure the defeat of the Conservatives.
+This resulted in the Liberal Democrats winning what had previously been a Conservative safe seat.

+In 2024, tactical voting was again advocated for the 2024 general election, as a means to defeat Conservative candidates in seats with traditional large Conservative majorities.

 United States

 Strategic voting in the US's first-past-the-post voting and presidential system contributes to a two-party system, where the observed effect of Duverger's law is stronger than in most countries.

+In 2000, 2016, and 2024, a significant number of voters in the Presidential elections opted to use vote swapping to increase Democratic turnout in swing states and third-party turnout in safe states.

 One high-profile example of strategic voting was the 2002 California gubernatorial election.
 During the Republican primaries, Republicans Richard Riordan (former mayor of Los Angeles) and Bill Simon (a self-financed businessman) vied for a chance to compete against the unpopular incumbent Democratic Governor of California, Gray Davis.
 Polls predicted that Riordan would defeat Davis, while Simon would not.
-At that time, the Republican primaries were open primaries in which anyone could vote regardless of their party affiliation.
-Davis supporters were rumored to have voted for Simon because Riordan was perceived as a greater threat to Davis; this, combined with a negative advertising campaign by Davis describing Riordan as a "big-city liberal", allowed Simon to win the primary despite a last-minute business scandal.
+At that time, the Republican primaries were partially closed primaries in which non-partisans and registered Republicans could vote regardless of their party affiliation.
+Davis supporters (those were eligible to vote in the Republican primary) were rumored to have voted for Simon because Riordan was perceived as a greater threat to Davis; this, combined with a negative advertising campaign by Davis describing Riordan as a "big-city liberal", allowed Simon to win the primary despite a last-minute business scandal.
 The strategy to nominate Simon (if in fact it was a reality), was successful, as he lost in the general election against Davis.
+However, it resulted in the lowest gubernatorial general election turnout in modern California political history, thus requiring fewer signatures to qualify a recall that ultimately ousted Davis.

+Similarly, in 2012, Claire McCaskill boosted Todd Akin in the 2012 US Senate election in Missouri.
+In addition to running ads highlighting Akin's conservative stances, McCaskill also directed messages to surrogates to tell Akin to run ads which would increase his primary polling.